What is Palliative Care?

 What is it?

 Palliative Care is not hospice.
 It is specialized medical care to relieve symptoms and improve quality of life.
 This is for conditions that won’t be cured but can be managed.
-Some of the diseases include COPD, other respiratory disorders, and cancer.
+Some diseases include COPD, other respiratory disorders, and cancer.

 Why would someone want it?

-Palliative care is designed for comfort and pain management.
+This care is designed for comfort and pain management.
 It is for the seriously ill, but for those who are trying to get better.
 Palliative care helps minimize pain and discomfort.
 90% of hospitals that have over 300 beds have a palliative care program.

 What does a Chaplain do?